 State of the art in application and research

-Distributed ReStart explores how Distributed Energy Resources (DER) in Great Britain can be used to restore power in the highly unlikely event of a total or partial blackout of the National Electricity Transmission System.
+Distributed ReStart explores how DER in Great Britain can be used to restore power in the highly unlikely event of a total or partial blackout of the National Electricity Transmission System.

 - natural gas turbines

 - solar panels

 - Restarting an electricity system from a DER, or combination of DERs, from a blackout (without external power supply).